apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 @@@ note

-Configuring thread pools is a task best delegated to Akka, configure it in `application.conf` and instantiate through an
+Configuring thread pools is a task best delegated to Pekko, configure it in `application.conf` and instantiate through an
 @ref:[`ActorSystem`](#dispatcher-lookup)